-Paul Neagu was a Romanian artist who worked in diverse media such as drawing, sculpture, performance art and watercolor.
+Paul Neagu was a Romanian artist living in England who worked in diverse media such as drawing, sculpture, performance art and watercolor.
 He died on 16 June 2004 in London.

 His works can be found in public collections including, among others, the British Museum, London, le Fond départemental d'art contemporain, Seine Saint-Denis, Bobigny, France, the Hugh Lane Municipal Gallery of Modern Art, Dublin, the Musee Cantonal de Beaux Arts, Lausanne, Switzerland, the National Museum of Art of Romania, Bucharest, the Philadelphia Art Museum, Philadelphia, USA, and the Tate Gallery, London.